Coder-Scoop-Inc/laravel-paypal-integration/README.md

 ##### IMPORTANT NOTE 2 : make sure you save the payment id somewhere, this is how you will identify and interact with this payment in the next steps !

-##### LESS IMPORTANT BUT STILL KIND OF IMPORTANT NOTE : return_url and cancel_url are url's you provide, pyapal will redirect the user to these routes depending on the results of the approval process.
+##### LESS IMPORTANT BUT STILL KIND OF IMPORTANT NOTE : return_url and cancel_url are url's you provide, PayPal will redirect the user to these routes depending on the results of the approval process.
 See more information about this in the instructions for the confirm route.

-An alternative to posting a JSON object to this route is to build your object programtically using the Item and SalesData objects in the package.
+An alternative to posting a JSON object to this route is to build your object programmatically using the Item and SalesData objects in the package.
 This is also a straight forward process and will be explained later in this document.

 #### paypal/info/{id} -GET

-Anytime afer a payment has been created you can use this route to get it's current status and information.
-Paypal also tracks lineitems, notes, etc, all of this is avaialble from this route.
+Anytime after a payment has been created you can use this route to get it's current status and information.
+PayPal also tracks lineitems, notes, etc, all of this is available from this route.

 Send a get requests to this route, {id} is the payment_id that was returned when you created the payment with the paypal/payment route from this package.

 RETURN
-A JSON object simialar to the one below, it will look different depending on the status of the payment you quieried *{"id":"PAY-5S991868XB086112JLEO2BJY","intent":"sale","state":"created","cart":"3T903907ND8538129","payer":{"payment_method":"paypal"},"transactions":[{"amount":{"total":"4.00","currency":"CAD"},"payee":{"merchant_id":"DTW9Z49SZHQTG","email":"guinifer.k-facilitator@gmail.com"},"item_list":{"items":[{"name":"Thing1","sku":"1","description":"This is thing 1","price":"2.00","currency":"CAD","tax":"0.00","quantity":1},{"name":"Thing1","sku":"1","description":"This is thing 1","price":"2.00","currency":"CAD","tax":"0.00","quantity":1}]},"related_resources":[]}],"redirect_urls":{"return_url":"example.com\/?paymentId=PAY-5S991868XB086112JLEO2BJY","cancel_url":"example.com"},"create_time":"2017-05-18T13:24:54Z","update_time":"2017-05-18T13:33:23Z","links":[{"href":"https:\/\/api.sandbox.paypal.com\/v1\/payments\/payment\/PAY-5S991868XB086112JLEO2BJY","rel":"self","method":"GET"},{"href":"https:\/\/api.sandbox.paypal.com\/v1\/payments\/payment\/PAY-5S991868XB086112JLEO2BJY\/execute","rel":"execute","method":"POST"},{"href":"https:\/\/www.sandbox.paypal.com\/cgi-bin\/webscr?cmd=_express-checkout&token=EC-3T903907ND8538129","rel":"approval_url","method":"REDIRECT"}]}*
+A JSON object similar to the one below, it will look different depending on the status of the payment you queried *{"id":"PAY-5S991868XB086112JLEO2BJY","intent":"sale","state":"created","cart":"3T903907ND8538129","payer":{"payment_method":"paypal"},"transactions":[{"amount":{"total":"4.00","currency":"CAD"},"payee":{"merchant_id":"DTW9Z49SZHQTG","email":"guinifer.k-facilitator@gmail.com"},"item_list":{"items":[{"name":"Thing1","sku":"1","description":"This is thing 1","price":"2.00","currency":"CAD","tax":"0.00","quantity":1},{"name":"Thing1","sku":"1","description":"This is thing 1","price":"2.00","currency":"CAD","tax":"0.00","quantity":1}]},"related_resources":[]}],"redirect_urls":{"return_url":"example.com\/?paymentId=PAY-5S991868XB086112JLEO2BJY","cancel_url":"example.com"},"create_time":"2017-05-18T13:24:54Z","update_time":"2017-05-18T13:33:23Z","links":[{"href":"https:\/\/api.sandbox.paypal.com\/v1\/payments\/payment\/PAY-5S991868XB086112JLEO2BJY","rel":"self","method":"GET"},{"href":"https:\/\/api.sandbox.paypal.com\/v1\/payments\/payment\/PAY-5S991868XB086112JLEO2BJY\/execute","rel":"execute","method":"POST"},{"href":"https:\/\/www.sandbox.paypal.com\/cgi-bin\/webscr?cmd=_express-checkout&token=EC-3T903907ND8538129","rel":"approval_url","method":"REDIRECT"}]}*